 Woodruff, Viner (L) (9) and Dubey

 Three 10th inning errors, two by third baseman Roger Pozzo, cost Central Alberta All-stars a 6-3 decision to North Battleford Beavers.
 Beavers scored three runs on one hit to take the decision.
-Jerry Lister captured the mound victory in a relief role.
+Gerry Lister captured the mound victory in a relief role.

 Duncan, Lister (W) (6) and McKnight